 We can also arrange weddings at MalaMala.
 For more information, see MalaMala Safari Wedding.

-Following the exhausting wedding preparations and the excitement of the “Big Day”, MalaMala is the perfect place to escape to for your honeymoon.
+Following the exhausting wedding preparations and the excitement of the “Big Day”, MalaMala is the perfect place to escape for your honeymoon.
 No cell phones, no traffic, no clutter; just pure peace, silence, and unspoiled rugged bushveld.